The importance of UAS certification

 Therefore, technology development must be planned together with the product’s operations and target regulatory framework.
 The design team should be familiar with safety and reliability requirements from the capture needs phase.

-It is essential to be clear about the final certification objective to ensure that the system architecture can meet the final application’s requirements.
+It is essential to be clear about the final certification objective to ensure the system architecture meets the final application’s requirements.

 For instance, the ‘open’ and ‘specific’ categories, which involve the lowest risk activities, have the least strict rules associated with the certification process.
 This will differ from that of a traditional aircraft (i.e. commercial aircraft and freighters) because the operational risk of activities involving this type of category is much lower than the risk involved, for example, in the transport of people in commercial aircraft or the transportation of hazardous goods.